engtuncay/engtuncay.github.io/web-javascript/w3/js-w3-06-03-promise.md

 *Promise Object (or Class) Properties*

-A JavaScript Promise object can be:
+A JavaScript Promise object can be: (status)

 - Pending
 - Fulfilled